geogebra/solver-engine/README.md

 # Solver Engine

 This project hosts the code for the solver engine.
+The GitHub repository is a read-only mirror of the repository where development is done, which is a private gitlab repository.
+Currently, only the `main` branch is mirrored.

 ## Overview of the structure